philipbl/pyfoobot/README.rst

     fb = Foobot("username", "password")
     devices = fb.devices()

-    # Devices is a list, in case you have more than one foobot.
+    # Devices is a list, in case you have more than one foobot
     device = devices[0]

     # Get the most recent sample